tieo/TagHistory/README.md

 ## Features ⭐

 - View current "live" location of your AirTags **on Android**
-- Track & save historical location history of your AirTags (a feature notably missing from the iOS FindMy apps!)
+- Track & (automatically) save historical location history of your AirTags (a feature notably missing from the iOS FindMy apps!)
 - UI customisation options